MM Creative Agency Brings More Customizable Consent Management to Dutch Client Websites with Axeptio

 One of the most positive surprises for MM Creative Agency has been the widget customization options offered by Axeptio.
 This is a central consideration for an agency whose core focus remains UX and the consistency of user journeys.

 The cookie banner is a visible element.
-Being able to customize it in detail — images, logo, text, colors, buttons, and now even video — is essential to remain aligned with the site’s identity.” — Evert den Toom, Operational Account Manage, MM Creative Agency
+Being able to customize it in detail — images, logo, text, colors, buttons, and now even video — is essential to remain aligned with the site’s identity.” — Evert den Toom, Operational Account Manager, MM Creative Agency

 For Evert, this ability to deliberately shape how consent is presented stands out as a clear differentiator compared with their previous solution.
 This is especially true given that, from the end-user’s perspective, the transition takes place smoothly and progressively, on a project-by-project basis.